yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js.md

 Firstly, let's define the type of CSS objects.
 Here we want the ability to specify CSS rules with a nestable object representation so that we can specify rules with selectors.
-At the same time we want to be able to _not_ specify the root class name in the object and have it generated uniquely and when needed.
+At the same time we want to be able to _not_ specify the root class name in the object and automatically generate a unique one when necessary.

 ```typescript
 import type * as CSS from "csstype";